matter-labs/era-contracts/docs/settlement_contracts/zkchain_basics.md

 * Freezability: Executing the freezing/unfreezing of facets within the diamond proxy to safeguard the ecosystem during upgrades or in response to detected vulnerabilities.

 Control over the AdminFacet is divided between two main entities:
 - CTM (Chain Type Manager, formerly known as `StateTransitionManager`) - Separate smart contract that can perform critical changes to the system as protocol upgrades.
-For more detailed information on its function and design, refer to the [Hyperchain section](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/Smart%20contract%20Section/L1%20ecosystem%20contracts.md#st--stm).
+For more detailed information on its function and design, refer to [this document](../chain_management/chain_type_manager.md).
 Although currently only one version of the CTM exists, the architecture allows for future versions to be introduced via subsequent upgrades.
 The owner of the CTM is the [decentralized governance](https://blog.zknation.io/introducing-zk-nation/), while for non-critical an Admin entity is used (see details below).
 - Chain Admin - Multisig smart contract managed by each individual chain that can perform non-critical changes to the system such as granting validator permissions.

 ### MailboxFacet